-- 6. Usefulness of enriched cell in general: we propose enriched cell as a view of a dependency for reengineering.
-It has two goals: understanding and resolving.
-We ask if enriched cells are useful to understand dependencies, and if they are useful to fix a dependency. - Possible answers are: strongly disagree, disagree, agree, strongly agree, or not applicable. - 7.
-Use and usefulness of enriched cell features: in this part, we want to investigate the usefulness of each enriched cell feature in details.
-For 8 features (color of enriched cell, header of enriched cell, name of package in background of enriched cell, ratio of concerned classes, color of classes, border of classes, color of edges, popup information), we ask if he uses this feature, and if he considers this feature useful. - Possible answers are: the first question is a yes-no question.
-The second question needs an answer between 1 (not useful) and 5 (very useful) on a Likert scale. - 8.
-Open questions: We ask some opened questions to collect more information about the use of eDSM and the perception of the user.
-The questions are asked in two times: (i) At the beginning of the questionnaire, what is your goal in this experiment for your application (identify cycles, layers, hidden dependencies)?
+7. Use and usefulness of enriched cell features: in this part, we want to investigate the usefulness of each enriched cell feature in details.
+For eight features (color of enriched cell, header of enriched cell, name of package in background of enriched cell, ratio of concerned classes, color of classes, border of classes, color of edges, and popup information), we ask if he uses this feature and if he considers this feature useful.

+Possible answers are as follows: the first question is a yes-no question.
+The second question needs an answer between 1 (not useful) and 5 (very useful) on a Likert scale.

+8. Open questions: we ask some opened questions to collect more information about the use of eDSM and the perception of the user.
+The questions are asked in two times: (i) at the beginning of the questionnaire, what is your goal in this experiment for your application (identify cycles, layers, and hidden dependencies)?
 What are your expectations in using this tool?
 What is the size of your screen? (ii) At the end of the questionnaire, did you complete your goal?
-If not, why? (lack of time, too complex, tool useless) Did DSM help you?
+If not, why?
+Did DSM help you?
 Which applications do you use to see your software structure and its problems?
 Which features of the eDSM need to be improved?
 Which features of the tool are useless?

 Results.
 The user study was conducted with nine participants unsupervised, from master students to experience researchers, with various programming skills and experienced in software projects.
 We selected them with two criteria: the time they have to investigate eDSM and the size of the maintained system.
 In fact, when the maintained system has one package, eDSM is useless.
-Two users performed the study on Pharo, this explains why Pharo appears two times in Figure 10 (right) and following.
+Two users performed the study on Pharo, which explains why Pharo appears two times in Figure 11 and the following.

-In this section, we detail the result of each part of the questionnaire.
+In this section, we detail the results of each part of the questionnaire.

 - 1. Participant characteristics (Figure 10): answers show that answering engineers are experts of these software applications.
 They are also concerned by the package structure.
-Their experience with visualization tools exists but is not excessive. - Characteristics of the systems (Table V): there are eight software systems evaluated with eDSM.
-There are two developers working on the Pharo Smalltalk Environment and one developer for each of other systems.
+Their experience with visualization tools exists but is not excessive. - 2.
+Characteristics of the systems (Table V): there are eight software systems evaluated with eDSM.
+There are two developers working on the Pharo Smalltalk environment and one developer for each of other systems.
 All these systems are developed in Smalltalk.
 Table V shows that systems have different size.
-All of them have cycles.
+All of them have cycles. - 3.
+Time spent using eDSM (Figure 11): in this study, we do not differentiate the learning time from the use time.
+The longer the participants work on eDSM, the more precise the analysis is.